Shaw Boulevard station: Shangri-La concourse

 The northern Shangri-La concourse (also referred to as Building A) provides direct access to Shangri-La Plaza and Starmall EDSA-Shaw, which in turn provides access to its transport terminal, as well as indirect access to the Edsa Shangri-La Hotel, SM Megamall, and Wack Wack Village.
 Exiting through this concourse is provided through the escalators, elevators, and straight staircases on the northern end of the main platforms.
 It is the only concourse with elevator access to and from the ground level and to and from the platform level.

 The adjacent stairs and escalators that provides street level access to the concourse is often dubbed by commuters as "Mount Shaw" or "Mount Shaw Boulevard" due to the length of the staircase to the station's concourse, which is at the same level with the fourth and fifth floors of the Shangri-La Plaza.

 EDSA Central concourse

 View of the station's EDSA Central concourse building from EDSA.

 The southern EDSA Central concourse (also referred to as Building B) provides direct access to Greenfield District Pavilion (formerly EDSA Central) mall, which in turn provides indirect access to the rest of Greenfield District and nearby jeepney terminals.
+Unlike the Shangri-La concourse, which is a standalone structure, the southern concourse is encapsulated within the Greenfield District Pavilion.
+This portion of the station is integrated directly into the building's structure, thus being managed by Greenfield Development Corporation, the developer of the Greenfield District.
 Exiting through this concourse is provided through escalators and a bifurcated staircase from the southern end of the main platforms.
 It also provides indirect access to Parklea Centre, Cityland Grand Central Residences, and ANF Commercial Center, which is located across Sultan Street.
-Unlike the Shangri-La concourse which is a standalone building, the EDSA Central concourse is encapsulated within the Greenfield District Pavilion and is located inside its structure.